 The higher the impact and the more damage caused, the more unlikely this defence becomes.
 It is increasingly difficult to demonstrate that the driver might not have known that an accident had happened.

-If you need advice about failing to stop / failure to report an accident please click here to ASK US A FREE QUESTION and find out how we can help you.
+If you need advice about failing to stop / failure to report an accident please click the contact button below and find out how we can help you.